CharlesIro1125/Automated-Pipieline-emr-livy-redshift/README.md

 <img src="https://github.com/CharlesIro1125/Automated-Pipieline-emr-livy-redshift/blob/master/dagcombine.jpg" alt="schema" width="600" height="400" />

 ## The Analytics Module (black colored task above).
-For data integrity check, an analytical query is run on the relations to verify its consistance with the expected data quality and its result is logged in a log folder.
+For data integrity check, an analytical query is run on the relations to verify its consistency with the expected data quality and it's result is logged in a log folder.
 This check is done within the pipeline with a custom operator called Data Quality Check .

 Data_qualtiy_check graph view.